The Green Innovation Centres for the Agriculture and Food Sector (GIAE) program forms a part of the special initiative "ONE WORLD – No Hunger".

 The initiative was launched in 2014 by the German Federal Ministry for Economic Development and Cooperation (BMZ) and addresses food and nutrition security challenges.
 Organic agriculture has the potential to contribute significantly to the goals of this initiative.

-The ultimate goal of the GIAE project is to improve the livelihoods of people living in remote areas by promoting organic agriculture practices.
+The ultimate goal of the GIAE project is to improve the livelihoods of people living in remote areas, among others by promoting organic agriculture practices.
 These actions will thereby help sustain the natural resources upon which these citizens depend.

 GIAE project activities consist of coordinating the organic agriculture working group and facilitating cross-country learning and knowledge exchange.
 This is achieved through regular meetings, webinars, training manuals, market studies, and study tours.
 We provide technical advice on topics ranging from organic cultivation practices, post-harvest management, certification procedures, and strategic policy developments in the organic sector.